How to Pack for a Bike Trip

 If you are embarking on a cycling trip, and you are carrying a pannier on your bike (pronounce: “pan ear”) with all your stuff… well – that’s incentive enough to travel light, pack carefully, be sure you have everything you need, but carry nothing you don’t!

-When my husband 1st proposed (not like marriage proposal – that was 1988!) an unassisted bike trip along the Danube River from Germany to Austria in Europe…
+When my husband 1st proposed (not like marriage proposal – that was 1988 in Zermatt Switzerland!) that we travel and DIY a unassisted bike trip along the Danube River from Germany to Austria in Europe…

-and my 2nd – “how cool to be cycling past ancient castles, European wineries, and beautiful Austrian villages along the Danube.”
+And my 2nd – “how cool to be cycling past ancient castles, European wineries, and beautiful villages along the way.”

-Our “pannier” arrived; it seemed very small at first glance.
-But then I reminded myself that whatever I pack I carry.
-These two small bike saddlebags with an accompanying backpack that attaches on the bike rack, actually can fit what you need for a week or a month cycling.
+Our “pannier” arrived; which seemed very small at first glance.
+But then I reminded myself that whatever I pack, I carry.
+These two small bike saddlebags with an accompanying backpack that attaches to the bike rack, actually can fit what you need for a week or a month cycling.
 Besides, you are lugging it around, up hills, into hotels, everywhere you go!

-Since that first panic, we have biked four countries!
+Since that first panic, we have biked six countries!

 Biking the beautiful Loire Valley castles of France